- Safari Tours

 After breakfast we continue the descent down to the Mweka Park Gate to receive your summit certificates.
 At lower elevations, it can be wet and muddy.
 Gaiters and trekking poles will help.
 Shorts and t-shirts will probably be plenty to wear (keep rain gear and warmer clothing handy).

-A vehicle will meet you at Mweka gate to drive you back to your Hotel in Moshi (about 30 minutes).
-Don’t forget to tip your guides and porters.
+A vehicle will meet you at Mweka Gate to drive you back to your hotel in Moshi (about 30 minutes).